 - Relevant inputs or realistic expectations based on historical data;

-Examples of SMART goals would be getting 10 more clients within the next 3 months, ensuring that daily, weekly or monthly outreach to new potential users is increased by a specific number, and using previous conversion rate and user feedback as a basis for target goal premise.
+Examples of SMART goals would be getting 10 more clients within the next 3 months.
+Or, ensuring that daily, weekly or monthly outreach to new potential users is increased, using previous conversion rate and user feedback as a basis for the target goal premise.

 WRITTEN BYGintaras Baltusevičius